 There is a range of student support services available to assist you with adjusting to study and life in Australia.
-Your Student Centre is your first point of contact for advice on administrative and academic matters.
+Stop 1 is your first point of contact for advice on administrative and academic matters.
 If you have concerns or complaints about your experience at the University, you are encouraged to access the University’s Student Grievances Policy.

 The University’s Policy Library contains key documents that set out the grounds and procedures for suspending or terminating student enrolments, for instance failure to re-enrol, non-payment of tuition fees, general or academic misconduct or unsatisfactory course progress.
-The University is required to monitor and notify DIICCSRTE and DIAC of changes in your enrolment or a breach of visa conditions related to course progress.
+The University is required to monitor and notify the Department of Education and DIBP of changes in your enrolment or a breach of visa conditions related to course progress.

 All students are required to adhere to University statutes and regulations and policies and procedures concerning their enrolment.
 If you hold a student visa, you should also be aware of the following: